Matt-J-Jones/CV/README.md

 - **Engineering Control Supplies Ltd** (April 2019 to March 2023)
   - _Project Manager_
-    - Worked in a Waterfall manufacturing / fabrication project environment.
+    - Managing projects from inception to completion in a precision engineering field under the Waterfall project management methodology.
-    - Managed end-to-end project lifecycle, from project quoting to delivery.
-    - Developed and reviewed project plans and schedules, forecasting and reporting on future and ongoing projects.
+    - Developing and reviewing project plans and schedules, forecasting and reporting on future and ongoing projects.
-    - Worked closely with cross-functional teams, vendors and stakeholders to ensure project success.
+    - Working closely with cross-functional teams, vendors and stakeholders to ensure project success.

 - **Russell Cawberry Ltd** (June 2017 to March 2019)
   - _CAD & Planning Coordinator_
-    - Produced accurate 2D CAD drawings according to project requirements.
+    - Producing accurate 2D CAD drawings according to project requirements.
-    - Maintained drawing version control, ensuring all project stakeholders have access to the most up-to-date drawings.
+    - Maintaining drawing version control, ensuring all project stakeholders have access to the most up-to-date drawings.

 - **Special Projects Ltd** (January 2014 to June 2017)
   - _Design Project Manager_
-    - Led pre-works procurement, including bid preparation and submission, and managing project budgets.
+    - Leading pre-works procurement, including bid preparation and submission, and managing project budgets.
-    - Managed a small, multi-disciplinary team of designers, engineers, and contractors.
+    - Managing a small, multi-disciplinary team of designers, engineers, and contractors.
-    - Attended project briefings, ensuring the project team is fully informed of project requirements and timelines.
+    - Attending project briefings, ensuring the project team is fully informed of project requirements and timelines.

 ## Skills